joelrivard/article/PointTo3D.md

 Create a point shapefile
 --------------
+The data used for this workflow can be downloaded here.
+It the median values for bones for hue, brightness and saturation.

   1. Collect or ensure that you have a comma-separated file (.csv) with values of x,y,z as seen below.
 Our example below uses median values for hue, brightness and saturation of images.